 As the first female president (1998–1999) of the Oklahoma State Medical Association (OSMA), Dr. McCaffree helped successfully preserve the protected status of peer-reviewed patient information.
 As immediate past president of the OSMA, she partnered with the Litigation Center of the AMA and State Medical Societies and AAP leaders in the fight against low Medicaid reimbursement.
 Their efforts led to a landmark case increasing Medicaid reimbursement in Oklahoma.
 In 2005 Dr. McCaffree was awarded the Ed L. Calhoon, MD, Leadership in Medicine Award, which is presented to an OSMA member in recognition of distinguished leadership and service to organized medicine.
 In 2007 she received the OSMA Woman in Medicine Award.

 A graduate of the University of Oklahoma College of Medicine, Dr. McCaffree was named Physician of the Year in 1996 and Alumnus of the Year in 2006 by the school.
-In 2014 she will receive the school’s Dean’s Award for Distinguished Medical Service.
+In 2014 she received the school's Dean's Award for Distinguished Medical Service.
 She is currently a professor of pediatrics at the University of Oklahoma Health Sciences Center.

 Dr. McCaffree is married to D. Robert McCaffree, MD, a pulmonary physician who was chief of staff for 18 years at VA Medical Center in Oklahoma City before retiring in 2009.
 Currently he is Regents' Professor of Medicine, pulmonary disease section, and co-director of the Tobacco Research Center, University of Oklahoma College of Medicine.
 He was the president of the Oklahoma State Medical Association, and serves as a delegate to the AMA for the American College of Chest Physicians.
 They have two adult children, a daughter-in-law and two grandchildren.